 The exit process is unprecedented in European Union history and one that could involve months or years of negotiation to draft and approve a withdrawal agreement in accordance with Article 50 of the Treaty on European Union.
-Regardless of any eventual timing or terms of the United Kingdom's exit from the European Union, the referendum has created significant political, social and macroeconomic uncertainty on the United Kingdom's and the European Union, or prolonged periods of uncertainty relating to this possibility, could result in significant macroeconomic deterioration including, but not limited to, further decreases in global stock exchange indices, increased foreign exchange volatility, decreased gross domestic product in the European Union and a downgrade of sovereign credit ratings.
+Regardless of any eventual timing or terms of the United Kingdom's exit from the European Union, the referendum has created significant political, social and macroeconomic uncertainty on the United Kingdom's and the European Union's economic and political prospects.
+The exit of the United Kingdom from the European Union, or prolonged periods of uncertainty relating to this possibility, could result in significant macroeconomic deterioration including, but not limited to, further decreases in global stock exchange indices, increased foreign exchange volatility, decreased gross domestic product in the European Union and a downgrade of sovereign credit ratings.